USA Table Tennis: Members

-Although about 19 million Americans play for recreation, USATT has only about 9,000 members, as of December 2017.
-There are two main membership types, associate and general.
-General members can participate in USATT sanctioned events and leagues with no additional rating fees while associate members have no membership fee but may not participate in USATT sanctioned leagues and can pay per USATT sanctioned event.
-The pricing for a year for adults is $75 while for juniors and collegians is $45.
-There are over 300 table tennis clubs affiliated with USATT, almost 50 of which are in California.
-There are almost 450 USATT Certified Coaches in the United States.
+Although about 19 million Americans play for recreation, USATT has only about 14,000 members, as of November 2024.
+There are two main membership types, Basic and Pro.
+Basic members can participate in USATT sanctioned events (0-4 star) and leagues with no additional rating fees while Pro members can also participate in 5 star events such as the National Championships and US Open.
+The pricing for a year for basic is $25 and a year for pro is $75.
+There are over 250 table tennis clubs affiliated with USATT.

 Major sanctioned tournaments

 U.S. Open

 Started in 1931, the annual U.S. Open is the oldest table tennis event in the United States.
-It attracts over 600 athletes annually.
-The U.S. Open has been previously held in various locations, including Anaheim, California; Charlotte, North Carolina; Chicago, Illinois; Las Vegas, Nevada and Fort Lauderdale, Florida.
-Past Menʼs Singles champions include Chen Weixing and Aleksandar Karakašević.
-Past Womenʼs Singles champions include Zhang Mo and Li Jiawei.
+It attracts over 1400 athletes annually.
+The U.S. Open has been previously held in various locations, including Anaheim, California; Charlotte, North Carolina; Chicago, Illinois; Las Vegas, Nevada, Fort Lauderdale, Florida, and Grand Rapids, Michigan.
+Past Menʼs Singles champions include Jan-Ove Waldner and Kanak Jha.
+Past Womenʼs Singles champions include Lily Zhang and Amy Wang.

 The 2010 U.S. Open was held at the DeVos Place Convention Center in Grand Rapids, MI, between June 29 and July 3.
 The Men's Singles champion was Sharath Kamal of India and the Women's Singles champion was Georgina Pota of Hungary.

 The 2011 U.S. Open was held in Milwaukee, Wisconsin.
 The Men's Singles champion was Thomas Keinath of Slovakia.
 The Women's Singles Champion was Nai Hui Liu of New Jersey.

-The 2017 U.S Open will be held in Las Vegas, Nevada from December 17.